joseph-flinn/site/frontend/posts/retro-success-positive-leadership-capital.md

 As a people manager, I saw my role as a support role.
 My priority was to get my team what they needed to make decisions and succeed, not to be the one that constantly made the decisions.
-This was was even more important in technical decisions where the senior engineers had more years of experience solving the technical problems.
+This was even more important in technical decisions where the senior engineers had more years of experience solving the technical problems.
 However, there were times when my role as a people manager shifted from support to leadership and decisions needed to be made.